 A citrus packed blood orange loaf cake topped with a tart blood orange icing.
 Serve a slice with a cup of your favorite tea and start dreaming about summer!

 Buying blood oranges has two benefits.
 First you cut them open and you’re wowed because of the awesome color, and then you get to stuff them in your face.
-Who can ever complain about that?
+Who can ever complain about that or blood orange loaf cake?

 Nobody I tell ya’!